 It's proposed that Yeti sightings could possibly be mistaken for other wildlife of the area such as the chu-teh, a langur monkey, the Tibetan blue bear, or the Himalayan brown bear.
 But his presence has yet to be officially confirmed or denied.

-Also known as the “goat sucker,” the chupacabra rose to phenomenon status in the 1990s when a strange creature about the size of a chimpanzee was reported for killing farm animals — chicken, rabbits, ducks, and goats — in Puerto Rico.
+Also known as the “goat sucker,” the Chupacabra rose to phenomenon status in the 1990's when a strange creature about the size of a chimpanzee was reported for killing farm animals in Puerto Rico.
 Odd eyewitness descriptions were frantically spread on the internet including bright red eyes, a snake-like tongue, sharp fangs, and a spine with quills.

-Unlike typical predators, this creature was said to drain its victims’ blood and kill as many as a hundred in a single night!
-Although chupacabras are said to originate from Puerto Rico, some packs were said to have traveled as far north as Texas, with the most recent sighting popping up in Chile in June of 2000.
-Rumor has it that local Chilean officials caught one of the creatures and handed it over to the US government for examination.
+Unlike typical predators, this creature was said to drain its victims’ blood and kill as many as a hundred in a single night.
+Some packs were said to have traveled from Puerto Rico as far north as Texas, with the most recent sighting in Chile.

-Originally spotted in the haunting pine forests of New Jersey, the Jersey Devil was viewed as a sign of disaster in the 1700s.
-Sightings, most frequent in the 1900s, led to a general depiction of its looks.
+Originally spotted in the haunting pine forests of New Jersey, the Jersey Devil was viewed as a sign of disaster in the 1700's.
+Sightings, most frequent in the 1900's, led to a general depiction of its looks.
 The creature is said to have wings about 2 feet long, legs like a crane, hooves, a thin, wiry neck, and a head that looks like a collie dog.